-If you are looking to integrate with your student information system, this is an important piece that requires attention to detail.
+If you are looking to integrate with your student information system or admissions software, this is an important piece that requires attention to detail.
 Our team will review the technical requirements with your technical team and get the process rolling.

 Step 8: Pulling it All Together

-Design is implemented.
-You’re trained.
-Content and images are (mostly) in.
-Now it’s time for your team to get all of the site’s pages ready for launch.
+Once the design is implemented, your team is trained, content and images are (mostly) gathered, it’s time to get all of the pages ready for launch.
 This means using layouts strategically, thinking how best to consolidate pages and content, and even revamping sections to be more thoughtful and succinct.
 It’s all worth it!
 The most successful teams we work with set this as a priority, work collaboratively and make timely decisions along the way.

 Step 9: Launch!

-Want to launch an amazing website summer of 2019.
-Start now!
+So if you want to launch an amazing website next summer, start now!
 This is not a linear process but rather an orchestration of many moving pieces and Finalsite will partner with you along this journey.

 ABOUT THE AUTHORS